hyperledger-archives/grid-docs/docs/0.3/references/cli/grid-location.1.md

 ENVIRONMENT VARIABLES
 =====================

-Many subcommands accept the following environment variables:
+Many subcommands use the following environment variables:

 **`CYLINDER_PATH`**
 : Colon-separated path used to search for the key which will be used